tracel-ai/burn/burn-book/src/basic-workflow/data.md

 the image array into a `TensorData` struct.
 Burn provides the `TensorData` struct to encapsulate tensor storage information without being specific for a backend.
 When creating a tensor from data, we often need to convert the data precision to the current backend in use.
-This can be done with the `.convert()` method.
+This can be done with the `.convert()` method (in this example, the data is converted backend's float element type `B::FloatElem`).
 While importing the `burn::tensor::ElementConversion` trait, you can call `.elem()` on a specific number to convert it to the current backend element type in use.